predatorx7/loggerli/README.md

 # Loggerli

 This is a small light weight logger that provides APIs for debugging and error logging, similar to loggers in other languages, such as the Closure JS Logger and java.util.logging.Logger.
 The logs emitted can be listened by multiple listeners.

 ## Initializing

-By default, the logging package does not do anything useful with the log messages.
+By default, the loggerli package does not do anything useful with the log messages.
 You must configure the logging level and add a handler for the log messages.

 Here is a simple logging configuration that logs all messages via `print`.